SeriNizam/Seri/cryptography/Practical Test 20%/Practical Test 2/walkthrough.md

 ![alt text](</Practical Test 20%25/Practical Test 2/screenshot/(3) extract the file.png>)

 > Notice that, password are required to extracted it?
-It is because the owner of the file (in my case, my lecturer) set a password on the file before compressing it
+It is because the owner of the file (in my case, my TTO) set a password on the file before compressing it

-You cannot simply bypass or crack the password with the 7-Zip since the app is desinged to proetct the file securely.
+You cannot simply bypass or crack the password with the 7-Zip since the app is designed to proetct the file securely.

 ---